 Index options are option contracts in which the underlying value is based on the value of a particular securities index.
 As the seller of an index call option, the fund receives a premium from the purchaser.
 The purchaser of an index call option has the right to any appreciation in the value of the index over a fixed price (the exercise price) by the expiration date of the option.
 If the purchaser does not exercise the option, the fund retains the premium.
 If the purchaser exercises the option, the fund pays the purchaser the difference between the value of the index and the exercise price of the option.
 The premium, the exercise price, and the value of the index determine the gain or loss realized by the fund as the seller of the index call option.
+The fund can also repurchase the call option prior to the expiration date, thereby ending its obligation.
 In this case, the difference between the cost of repurchasing the option and the premium received will determine the gain or loss realized by the fund.